isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

  - Clinical Associations Searcher
  - Recurrent Chromosome Aberrations Searcher
  - References Searcher

+**Known Issues**

+- Analysis Type: Seq peek Formatting is Elongated on occasion
+- If the user shares a Cohort, neither the owner nor the person who was granted access to Cohort will receive a confirmation email when sharing a Cohort.
+- CCLE data cannot be plotted when working with workbooks.
+ISB-CGC will resolve this functionality after the GDC formally releases CCLE data.
+- When a user duplicates a Worksheet, then tries to implement the log scale, it will not function properly.
+- The set operation for existing Cohorts complement is behaving exceptionally slow.
+- The mouse-over feature is currently disabled for program TARGET with disease code ALL.
+- When uploading TARGET files using the cohort barcode creation feature from the GDC, you may get an invalid barcodes error message and unable to upload all the barcodes.
+- On the File Browser page for Diagnostic images there is no GDC file UUID associated to them.
+- Sharing a workbook with someone else will cause the analysis to reset.
+- Work is underway to rework our cohort creation page to better display images associated with samples.

 *September 26, 2019* `v1.20 <https://github.com/isb-cgc/ISB-CGC-Webapp/releases/tag/2.20>`_

+The following datasets (open and controlled access) have been added to the ISB-CGC for service account registration:

+ 1. The Human Cancer Models Initiative (HCMI)
+ 2. The implementation of targeted therapies for acute myeloid leukaemia (AML)(BEATAML1.0)

 **New Features**

 ISB-CGC APIs have been updated to a Swagger user interface as well as Goole Endpoints OpenAPI.

+**Known Issues**

+- Analysis Type: Seq peek Formatting is Elongated on occasion
+- If the user shares a Cohort, neither the owner nor the person who was granted access to Cohort will receive a confirmation email when sharing a Cohort.
+- CCLE data cannot be plotted when working with workbooks.
+ISB-CGC will resolve this functionality after the GDC formally releases CCLE data.
+- When a user duplicates a Worksheet, then tries to implement the log scale, it will not function properly.
+- The set operation for existing Cohorts complement is behaving exceptionally slow.
+- The mouse-over feature is currently disabled for program TARGET with disease code ALL.
+- When uploading TARGET files using the cohort barcode creation feature from the GDC, you may get an invalid barcodes error message and unable to upload all the barcodes.
+- On the File Browser page for Diagnostic images there is no GDC file UUID associated to them.
+- Sharing a workbook with someone else will cause the analysis to reset.
+- Work is underway to rework our cohort creation page to better display images associated with samples.

 *July 18, 2019* `v3.19 <https://github.com/isb-cgc/ISB-CGC-WebApp/releases/tag/3.19>`_

+The following datasets (open and controlled access) have been added to the ISB-CGC for service account registration:

+ 1. The Clinical Proteomic Tumor Analysis Consortium (CPTAC)

 **New Features**